PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Start Date
     - Date input field.
 Default current date is prefiled.
     - Allows to enter a past or future date.
+    - When user change the start date to future date, task can be removed from Open tab to Upcoming tab.
     - For `Trade log` task, default start date will be set to `today + 30`.
 For ex.
 If the current date is `29th Mar 2022`, start date will be set to the `28th Apr 2022`.
   - Due Date
     - Date input field.